qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

     pts=spsample(Layer,Size,type="random")

-this way the function takes the extent of the *Layer*, the number of points is taken from the *Size* parameter and the type po point generation is *random*
+this way the function takes the extent of the *Layer*, the number of points is taken from the *Size* parameter and the point generation is *random*

 2. Write the line that contains the parameters of the output::